samuelreyesiglesias/samuelreyesiglesias/README.md

 - Technologies: Web Development, Mobile Development, Machine Learning

 ## Portfolio
-Check out my portfolio on GitHub to see some of my projects and contributions: [Portfolio](https://github.com/samuelreyesiglesias)
+Check out my portfolio on GitHub to see some of my projects and contributions.

 ## GitHub Profile
-Connect with me on GitHub: [GitHub Profile](https://github.com/samuelreyesiglesias)
+Connect with me

 Feel free to explore my repositories and projects.
 Let's collaborate and tackle new challenges together!